 1) False communication; 2) Unprivileged statement of fact that is not an opinion; 3) The statement was made about the plaintiff; 4) Published to a third party; 5) Damages were generally caused, including the loss of income, inheritance, or loan.

 Without these points, it becomes difficult to prove a defamation claim.

-When someone slings mud on your reputation, we’ll get the record clean.
+When someone slings mud on your reputation, our business litigation lawyers will get the record clean.

 We’re here for you.